-Christopher Laliberte, 23, of Richmond is accused of having fired his .40-caliber Glock 23 handgun at David Laliberte three times, striking him once in the chest at David’s girlfriend’s camp in Township 28, just east of Ellsworth, at about 4:20 a.m.
+Christopher Laliberte, 23, of Richmond is accused of having fired his .40-caliber Glock 23 handgun at David Laliberte three times, striking him once in the chest at David’s girlfriend’s camp in Township 28, north of Route 9 near the Washington County line, at about 4:20 a.m.
 Sunday.
 The 23-year-old was also charged with aggravated assault.

 David Laliberte was flown by Life Flight helicopter to Northern Light Eastern Maine Medical Center in Bangor.

 According to an affidavit filed by Maine State Police Detective Thomas Pickering, Laliberte and his father began arguing when he awoke his father shortly before 4 a.m.
 Sunday to demand keys to unlock a gate and drive away.
 Both had been drinking intermittently since about 3:30 p.m. the day before, the affidavit states.

 Fearing his son was intoxicated, David Laliberte initially refused to pass the keys and, according to the affidavit, a 30-minute argument ensued.
 It ended when “David stated that he was going to give Christopher 10 seconds to go to bed or he was going to come downstairs,” according to the affidavit.

 “Christopher responded by stating to David, ‘OK, come on down I got a 40 Smith and Wesson right for ya,’” according to the affidavit.

 David Laliberte came down the loft stairs toward his son and Christopher allegedly opened fire, according to police.
 In his account, Christopher said that he fired in self-defense, having already been backing away from his father and been smacked in the head once by him.